We're celebrating 10 Days of Membership! Today's Gift: $20 off your professional membership with promo 10DAYS20OFF

 Religious Requests Possible

-Some cultures and religions find special significance in solar eclipses, according to an advisory from the employment and labor law firm of Littler: At least one commentator suggests that the coming eclipse is a sign of the impending apocalypse, the advisory notes.
+Some cultures and religions find special significance in solar eclipses, according to an advisory by Shirley Lerner, a shareholder in the Minneapolis office of the employment and labor law firm of Littler: At least one commentator suggests that the coming eclipse is a sign of the impending apocalypse, the advisory notes.

 "Employers should be aware of the possibility that employees may request accommodations based on their religious beliefs and practices concerning this cosmic event," the advisory states.
 "Under federal law, and most state antidiscrimination statutes, employers are forbidden from discrimination based on an employee's … religion.
 [Federal law], as well as some state laws, require employers to reasonably accommodate the religious practices of employees, unless doing so would result in undue hardship."